mikegagnon/type_class_tech_talk/README.md

 }
 ```

-Now you can order every type of `Employee` without modifying the type hierarchy for
+Now you can order every type of `Employee` without modifying the original `Employee`
-`Employee` classes.
+class, nor modifying the type hierarchy for `Employee` classes.

 Divergence from traditional OOP design
 --------------------------------------
+Type classes represent a useful divergence from traditional objected-oriented design.
 One of the central tenets of OOP design is the unification of data structures
-(fields) and data functionality (methods) into classes.
+(fields) and functionality (methods) into classes.

-Type classes represent a divergence from traditional objected-oriented design,
-as they provide an elegant and extensible mechanism for divorcing those concerns.
+Type classes provide an elegant and extensible mechanism for divorcing *data structures*
+from the *functionality* relating to those data structures.

 How to make type classes convenient
 -----------------------------------
 Why haven't type classes caught on as much?
 I think it's because in languages such as Java,
 type classes are inconvenient.
-To illustrate the inconvenience, let's implement a few
+To illustrate this inconvenience, let's implement a few
 instances of the `Ordering` type class using Java-style programmming.

 ### Bad: Java-style type classes